 Furthermore, the bill requires the DHS to establish a priority matrix for complaints against health care institutions, which will be made available on its public website.
 This matrix will outline the levels of complaints, the process for determining complaint levels, and the time frames for initiating investigations.
-The DHS is also tasked with implementing an annual training program for licensing surveyors and their supervisors, focusing on compliance with health care institution statutes, professional conduct, and effective communication with licensees.
-The definitions of "service provider" and "sober living home" are also clarified in the bill, ensuring consistency with existing statutes.
+The DHS must also disclose the level of the complaint to the licensee before conducting an investigation.
+Lastly, the bill mandates the implementation of an annual training program for licensing surveyors and their supervisors, focusing on compliance with health care institution statutes, professional conduct, and effective communication with licensees.

 Statutes affected: Introduced Version: 36-424.01, 36-424.02